Gilberto Pichetto Fratin: Political activity

-His political activity begins in the ranks of the Republican Party, when at 21 he enters the municipal council of Gifflenga, of which he would be part from 1975 to 1980; then between 1985 and 1994, he was vice mayor of Biella under the Christian Democrats Luigi Squillario, Luigi Petrini, and Gianluca Susta, as well as councilor with powers of sport, tourism, transport and toponymy until 1992, and later with those for urban planning and private construction.
+His political activity began in the ranks of the Republican Party, when at 21 he entered the municipal council of Gifflenga, of which he would be part from 1975 to 1980; then between 1985 and 1994, he was vice mayor of Biella under the Christian Democrats Luigi Squillario, Luigi Petrini, and Gianluca Susta, as well as councilor with powers of sport, tourism, transport and toponymy until 1992, and later with those for urban planning and private construction.

 With the descent into politics of Silvio Berlusconi, he joined Forza Italia, where in the regional elections in Piedmont in 1995, he ranks among his lists, in the motion of the Forza Italia representative Enzo Ghigo (former executive of the Publitalia-Fininvest group), being elected in the district of Biella in the Regional Council of Piedmont, later becoming president of the 1st Commission.
 Two years later, he was appointed councilor with regional powers for industry, crafts, and trade in the regional council of Enzo Ghigo.
 His positions were confirmed in 2000 in the second regional council of Ghigo, while in 2005, he remained in the opposition following the victory of the center-left coalition The Union in the regional election.